Models

 JustScale models use TypeScript's advanced type inference to extract types directly from your field definitions.
 You rarely need to write explicit types:

-import { defineModel, field, type ModelData } from '@justscale/models';
+import { defineModel, field, type ModelData } from '@justscale/core/models';

 class User extends defineModel({